OfficeDev/office-js-docs-pr/docs/develop/sso-in-office-add-ins.md

 ![A diagram that shows the SSO process.](../images/sso-overview-diagram.png)

 1. In the add-in, your JavaScript code calls the Office.js API [getAccessToken](/javascript/api/office-runtime/officeruntime.auth#getAccessToken_options_).
-If the user is already signed in to Office, the Office host will return the access token with the credentials of the signed in user.
+If the user is already signed in to Office, the Office host will return the access token with the claims of the signed in user.
-2. If the user is not signed in, the Office host application opens a pop-up window for the user to sign in.
+2. If the user is not signed in, the Office host application opens a dialog box for the user to sign in.
+Office redirects to the Microsoft identity platform to complete the sign-in process.
-3. If this is the first time the current user has used your add-in, he or she is prompted to consent.
+3. If this is the first time the current user has used your add-in, they are prompted to consent.
 4. The Office host application requests the **access token** from the Microsoft identity platform for the current user.
-5. Azure AD sends the **access token** to the Office host application.
+5. The Microsoft identity platform sends the **access token** to the Office host application.
 6. The Office host application sends the **access token** to the add-in as part of the result object returned by the `getAccessToken` call.
 7. Your JavaScript code in the add-in can parse the token and extract the information it needs, such as the user's email address.
 8. Optionally, the add-in can send HTTP requests to its server-side for more data about the user; such as the user's preferences.
 Alternatively, the access token itself could be sent to the server-side for parsing and validation there.